MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 To drag a work item, select the work item or contiguous set of work items that you want to move, open the context menu and choose **Select**, **Table Row**, point to the border of the selection, and&mdash;when the pointer becomes a move pointer ![Move Pointer](_img/bulk-modify-excel-pointer-icon.png)&mdash;drag the row to another location.

 > [!TIP]
 > When you refresh the work item list, not all formats may be retained.
 For example, date formats are set by the server data store.
-Any changes you make to a date format field will be overwritten with the date format used by the server.  &nbsp;&nbsp;
+Any changes you make to a date format field will be overwritten with the date format used by the server.

 ### Web portal and Excel access

-While you can't open a query from the web portal, you can open the query from Excel.
+To open Excel from a web portal query, install the [VSTS Open in Excel](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-open-work-items-in-excel) marketplace extension.

 To use Excel, you must get the Team Foundation add-in, which installs when you install Visual Studio or Team Explorer.
 If you don't have one of these versions installed, [install it now](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs).
 You can install Visual Studio Community for free.

 Once you've installed Visual Studio, open Excel and look for the Team ribbon.